PDCSLab/PDCSL-ImageJ/README.md

 a single, already opened image) will be available in the `Plugins>PDCSL>Batch` menu.

-* `Generic Volumetric Analysis`: Extract the volumes of regions resulting from applying user-defined masks.
+* `Batch Volume Counter`: Extract the volumes of regions resulting from applying user-defined masks.

-* `OC Repo Counter`: Extract the number of Repo-positive nuclei in OncoChrome-positive regions.
+* `Batch Foci Counter`: Count foci in regions defined by a user-defined mask.

-* `OC Volumetric Analysis`: Extract volume of OncoChrome-positive regions.
+* `Batch OC Counter`: Extract volumes from OncoChrome-positive regions, and optionally count foci or nuclei in those regions.

 * `Quantify Wing Discs`: Intended to quantify fluorescence signal in anterior and posterior compartments of fly wing discs.